cgeyskens/phd/alphafold/notes.md

 V- Make a contact map of GPR37L1-CDH9 with biotite.
 V- Check GPR37L1-CDH9 interaction with downstream analysis
 - Make a Topolgy score from 0-1.
-- Make a graph of the running metrics.
+V- Make a graph of the running metrics.
 - new version of Uniref30 database is available.
 Try out the monomer VCAM1 prediction.
 V- Read the documentation of AlphaFold3 and try to run GPR37L1 and VCAM1.
 Model parameters are requested.
 Download the model params.
 - Try out AlphaFold3.